 So how does all of this come together in your home?
 Let’s find out.

 The power distribution grid delivers electricity from a power plant to your house.
 Inside your house, the electric charge moves in a large circuit, which is composed of many smaller circuits.
-One end of the circuit, the hot wire, leads to the power plant.
+Some of the circuits can get really tiny in many of these appliances or electronics, with a chip-on-board needed to miniaturize them.
+However, on larger ones you’ve got one end of the circuit, the hot wire, leads to the power plant.
 The other end, called the neutral wire, leads to ground.
 Because the hot wire connects to a high energy source, and the neutral wire connects to an electrically neutral source (the earth), there is a voltage across the circuit — charge moves whenever the circuit is closed.
 The current is said to be alternating current, because it rapidly changes direction.
 (See How Power Distribution Grids Work for more information.)

 The power distribution grid delivers electricity at a consistent voltage (120 and 240 volts in the United States), but resistance (and therefore current) varies in a house.
 All of the different light bulbs and electrical appliances offer a certain amount of resistance, also described as the load.
 This resistance is what makes the appliance work.
 A light bulb, for example, has a filament inside that is very resistant to flowing charge.
 The charge has to work hard to move along, which heats up the filament, causing it to glow.